True and Fascinating Canadian History

 The RCMP Honour Roll

-Two hundred and forty nine names are listed (2024) on the RCMP Honour Roll -- these members lost their lives in peace and in the line of duty.
-Over 15 years, all of these graves have been found and inspected and photographed.
-Priority now turns to the restoration of all these graves.
+Two hundred and fifty-one names are listed (2026) on the RCMP Honour Roll -- these members lost their lives in peace and in the line of duty.
+All their graves have been located, inspected, and photographed.
+Current efforts focus on restoration.

 Mission Statement

-Veterans of the RCMP are dedicated to the responsibility of locating, inspecting and maintaining gravesites of deceased Members with the purpose of honouring and remembering these men and women who have dedicated their lives to the service of Canada and the Force.
+RCMP Veterans are dedicated to locating, inspecting, and maintaining gravesites of deceased members, honoring the men and women who dedicated their lives to serving Canada and the Force.

 'Maintain Our Memories' has been adopted as the motto of the website.
 It calls to mind both the official Motto of the RCMP which is; 'Maintiens Le Droit' and our need to remember.
 The motto pays homage to the Force, to the service of community performed by members and the lives sacrificed by many members killed on duty.